alcinnz/Odysseus/README.md

 <dd>Odysseus's behaviour towards this end should be trivial to understand, as a set of independant "tools"/"traits". </dd>

+<dt>Make the web as a whole better, not particular sites.</dt>

+<dd>Odysseus has no idea which sites you'll want to use with it, and it's developers wish to avoid giving an extra leg up to the already dominant sites.
+So Odysseus should avoid specially integrating any websites, and when it does the sites it integrates should similar aim to make the whole Web better.</dd>

 <dt>Give users control over their privacy, no matter their skills.</dt>

 <dd>Odysseus is a "User Agent", it serves it's users not webmasters.
 Give them the control over what's uploaded to the SEC (Someone Elses' Computers).</dd>